Binoculars

 circle?

-4. Some binoculars do not focus on objects up close,
+4. Some binoculars do not focus on objects up close, so

-distortion in the image.
+in the image.
 Poor quality binoculars may

 5. The exit pupil is another thing to consider.
 The